tom-seddon/b2/doc/Debug-version.md

 half, and internal stuff (cycle count, internal state, data bus address, etc.) in the bottom half.

+Cycles since last breakpoint only tracks breakpoints hit when running.
+If you hit a breakpoint while single stepping, the counter continues to count up.

 ## `Host Memory Debug`, `Parasite Memory Debug` ##

 Show a memory debug window.
 Click to edit memory.